 414G Population.
 (3) The distribution, growth, and characteristics of human population and its relationship to social organization.
 Prerequisites: Two courses in Sociology including SOC 100 or 510.

 424G Sociology of Mental Health.
-(3) A survey of the history, causes, treatment, and effects of mental illness in the United States with emphasis on sociological factors such as social class, race, definitional process, etc. Prerequisites: SOC 100 or 510, SOC 200, or permission of the instructor.
+(3) A survey of the history, causes, treatment, and effects of mental illness in the United States with emphasis on sociological factors such as social class, race, definitional process, etc. Prerequisite: SOC 100 or 510, SOC 200, or permission of the instructor.

 425G Juvenile Delinquency.
 (3) A survey of theories of causation relating to juvenile delinquency and an analysis of the development of history of the juvenile court in America and the relationship of that system to rehabilitation prospects, detention facilities, police behavior, and various social institutions.
-Prerequisites: SOC 100 or 510, SOC 200, or permission of the instructor.
+Prerequisite: SOC 100 or 510, SOC 200, or permission of the instructor.

 426G Industrial Sociology.
 (3) Impact of industrialization on society; structure and functions of work organization; occupations and careers; managerial union philosophies; industry‑community relations.
 Prerequisite: SOC 100 or 510, or permission of the instructor.